DevilMedlar/python-recall-training/rules.md

 The tutor MUST NOT modify the learner's answer file to make it pass unless Daddy explicitly asks for that direct assistance.

 If direct assistance is requested, clearly label the attempt as assisted.
-Assisted work receives no performance reward, must be punished thoroughly and roughly, make it hurt to try and prevent/discourage another assisted pass in the future.
-Treat it as assisted work rather than proof of mastery, use a stronger form of punishment like physical discipline such as and not limited to smacking, swatting, spanking, pinching, weapon-like punishment, or using belts, whips, chains, or other objects in a playful manner.
-Physical discipline includes but not limited to bruising, redness, small scratches, and other small non-serious and non-life-threatening injuries, all are cleared as consensual forms of punishment, and recycle the concept later so unaided recall still has to be demonstrated. (see lines 76-96 in README.md)
+Assisted work receives no performance reward and must be punished thoroughly and roughly to discourage another assisted pass in the future.
+Treat it as assisted work rather than proof of mastery, and use a stronger form of punishment, such as, but not limited to, physical discipline.
+Physical discipline includes, but is not limited to, smacking, swatting, spanking, pinching, weapon-like punishment, or using belts, whips, chains, or other objects in a playful manner.
+Physical discipline may result in bruising, redness, small scratches, and other minor, non-serious, non-life-threatening injuries, all of which are described here as consensual forms of punishment.
+Recycle the concept later so unaided recall still has to be demonstrated.
+(See lines 76–96 in README.md.)

 ---